privacyguides/privacyguides.org/docs/basics/vpn-overview.md

 MPRs typically have ways of protecting your DNS traffic.
 Apple's Private Relay uses ODoH, INVISV uses Obvlivious DNS, and Tor lets the exit node do the DNS lookup for you.

-Speeds are comparable to non-proxied speeds using these services due to the [MASQUE](https://datatracker.ietf.org/wg/masque/about/) protocol, which is not present on Tor.
+Speeds are comparable to non-proxied speeds using these services due to the [MASQUE](https://datatracker.ietf.org/wg/masque/about/) protocol, which is not present on Tor or VPNs.

 ## Decentralized VPNs